Abuelito Huenteao

-Abuelito Huenteao or Taita Huenteao is a character very important in the mythology of the Huilliche of San Juan de la Costa.
+Abuelito Huenteao or Taita Huenteao is a character in the mythology of the Huilliche of San Juan de la Costa.
 Several versions exists on the history of Abuelito Huenteao.
 One of these says he was a healer who travelled the lands of the Huilliche helping people before finally settling on the rocks of Pucatrihue.
-Other versions says he settled at the sea because he followed his wife who was a mermaid (Spanish: sirena).
+Other versions says he settled at the sea because he followed his wife who was a mermaid.

-Grammatically Abuelito Huenteao is a composite of Spanish and Huilliche language meaning "Granpa Huenteao".
+Grammatically Abuelito Huenteao is a composite of Spanish and Huilliche language meaning "Grandpa Huenteao", with his other title of "Taita" similarly meaning a respected elder man.